Updated January 2018

 Nova Scotia Crystal is North America’s only maker of mouth blown, hand cut crystal.
 During the summer, their waterfront shop demonstrates parts of the process to admiring onlookers.
 You can watch artisans hand cut crystal free Monday to Friday, and if you’re lucky you’ll catch artisans mouth blowing their beautiful creations.
 Call in advance for the most up-to-date schedules 1-888-977-2797.

-Point Pleasant Park: FREE
+Walk through history at Point Pleasant Park: FREE

 5718 Point Pleasant Dr, Halifax

 Speaking of picnics… this large municipal park in Halifax’s South End is home to 35 km of walking trails and a lot of history.
-Towers and other military buildings dating back to 1796 can be found along the gravel trails that weave through the forested park.
+Towers and other militaky buildings dating back to 1796 can be found along the gravel trails that weave through the forested park.
 Many sections are off-leash, great for local and visiting dogs.
 Pack a picnic and enjoy beautiful views of the Halifax Harbour, or take in a live theatre show by Shakespeare By The Sea (shows by donation).

 Explore Canada’s Oldest Legislature: FREE